briandgomez/Study/Security+/Security Operations.md

 - Vulnerability classification
     - Scanning most parts of a system but not everything.
-    - The signatures are the key in that they have information related to the latest vulnerabilities
+    - The signatures are the key since they have information related to the latest vulnerabilities
         - Example: ![alt text](image-32.png)

-- <u>Exposure Factor (EF)</u>: determines how risky a vulnerability is as a percentage
+- <u>Exposure Factor (EF)</u>: determines how much damage an asset would take if a known vulnerability is leveraged

 - Environmental variables
-    - If a system is isolated it might not be a priority but if its on the public cloud that's used by many users it could be the number one priority.
+    - If a system is isolated it might not be a priority.
+If its on the public cloud that's used by many users, it could be the number one priority.
 The environment a system is a part of determines how important it is.

 - Industry/organizational impact
     - Who is affected by it should an attack happen.
 Some attacks have bigger affects on others